DevCommerce logo

 2. Migrate apps.
 Most apps will work by enabling them in app blocks.
 Some will work automatically because they’re not loaded in theme code.
 Others are hard coded into the theme.
 Some app developers even write custom code for your site only, if something is not compatible.

-3. Migrate custom theme code (e.g. tracking scripts).
+3. Migrate custom theme code (e.g. tracking scripts - although when using Shopify Pixels that's not a problem).
 This is particularly difficult because theme code is usually based on the theme itself.

 4. Test everything.